skoolkid/skoolkit/sphinx/source/commands.rst

 * more than one second of simulated Z80 CPU time has elapsed since the end of the tape was reached

+Another alternative is the ``--sim-load-all`` option, which also simulates a freshly booted 48K ZX Spectrum running LOAD "" (or LOAD ""CODE), but does not take a shortcut when the ROM's load routine is called.
+In addition, it simulates the execution of interrupt routines when interrupts are enabled.
+When ``--sim-load-all`` is used, simulation continues until either the program counter hits the start address given by the ``--start`` option, or the end of the tape is reached.

+A simulated LOAD can also be aborted by pressing Ctrl-C. When a simulated LOAD has completed or been aborted, the values of the registers (including the program counter) in the simulator are used to populate the Z80 snapshot.

 The ``--accelerator`` option may be used to speed up simulation of the tape-sampling loop in specific types of custom loader.
 The available accelerators are: